english idioms about age

 A: It’s very difficult.
 You know, you can’t teach an old dog new tricks.

-9. A Spring Chicken
+9. A spring chicken

-You might remember this idiom from the beginning of this post.
 Simply, a spring chicken is an idiom for a young person.
 It’s usually used by older people to refer to a younger individual.

-10. Knee-High to a Grasshopper
+10. Knee-high to a grasshopper

+Similar to the last idiom, knee-high to a grasshopper also refers to a young person.
 If someone is knee-high to a grasshopper, then they’re very young or small.
 Commonly, this idiom is used to refer to a small child.

 You’ll find that this idiom is also used to talk about somebody in the past.
 For example, you might hear somebody say: